Why Was I Invited?

 That would have been a better answer from my boss.

-If you are sitting at a meeting, there was a reason.
+If you are sitting at a meeting, there is a reason.
 Your presence is desired, your opinion matters.You are needed.
+So make a contribution.

 Maybe the reason you were invited is not explicitly stated.
 To quote my old boss, “figure it out.”
-Know that you have something to add and don’t be afraid to add it.
+Know that you have something to add… that’s why you’re sitting there… and don’t be afraid to add it.

 What do you think?